Delight customers and achieve your goals while saving up to 30% off the entire Insightly platform.

 For example, if a prospect says, “I’m not interested,” a sales rep using the mirroring technique will respond with, “not interested?” and wait in silence so the prospect can begin the conversation and, ideally, explain why they are not interested.

-By reflecting the prospect’s objection and asking for more information, the sales rep can address the prospect’s concerns more effectively and tailor their response to the prospect’s specific situation.
+By repeating the prospect’s objection and asking for more information, the sales rep can address the prospect’s concerns more effectively and tailor their response to the prospect’s specific situation.
 The mirroring technique can be an effective way to defuse objections and move the sales conversation forward.

 The feel, felt, found technique is a sales objection handling approach that involves empathizing with the prospect’s objection, sharing a similar experience or feeling that others have had, and then providing a positive outcome or solution that has been found.

 For example, if a prospect says, “I’m not interested,” a sales rep using the feel, felt, found technique might respond, “I’d be surprised if you were interested.
-When I first speak to people like you, they usually aren’t interested
+When I first speak to people like you, they usually aren’t interested until they’ve learned that I can help them solve, [insert a problem or a negative outcome].”

 By using this technique, sales reps can address objections in a way that is empathetic, relatable, and solution-focused.
 It can be an effective way to build trust and credibility with prospects and move the sales conversation forward.